liflab/beepbeep-3-book/pre-markdown/basic/README.md

 {@snipm basic/PullWithoutSource.java}{/}

-This program will throw a `ConnectorException` for the same reasons as before: `passthrough` is asked for a new output event, but it is not connected to anything upstream.
+This program will throw a <!--\index{ConnectorException@\texttt{ConnectorException}} \texttt{ConnectorException}-->`ConnectorException`<!--/i--> for the same reasons as before: `passthrough` is asked for a new output event, but it is not connected to anything upstream.
 That makes sense.
 What is more surprising is that the reverse mistake also exists in push mode.
 Consider the following example:

 {@snipm basic/PushWithoutSink.java}{/}